ConversationalComponents/wordpress-plugin/README.md

 ```bash
 ./build.sh
 ```
-This will create coco-bot.zip file.
+This will create cocohub.zip file.
 This is the built plugin, upload it to a wordpress installation.

 Use with the shortcode [cocobot]